 - Staff and guards

 - Commissary and food

 - Prisoner programs and activities

 To search for this information, you have to do a search for their driving history.

 Have you ever had to search for criminal records of someone you know?
 How easy was it?
-Dis you do your search online or did you have to call the jail? was the information you recieved correct?
+Did you do your search online or did you have to call the jail?
+Was the information you received correct?
 There are plenty of reasons that people look up criminal records, and your account could help other people that are in the same situation.